-Police: Pickup truck slams into back of Brink’s truck at 152-Highway and Shoal Creek
+Pickup truck slams into back of Brink’s truck, sending money flying on Northland highway

-KANSAS CITY, Mo. — Police are investigating a two-vehicle crash in the Northland Thursday.
+KANSAS CITY, Mo. — Police are investigating a two-vehicle crash Thursday in the Northland that sent money flying across the highway.

-It happened just before noon along eastbound 152-Highway just feet before the Shoal Creek Parkway intersection.
+It happened just before noon along eastbound 152-Highway, just feet before the Shoal Creek Parkway intersection.

 Police say a Brink’s truck was stopped when a black pickup truck slammed into the back of it.
 The Brink’s truck busted open and sent money onto the highway.